FAMILY PORTRAITS IN PLYMOUTH, MA

 How far is your studio from Plymouth?

-My studio is at 83 E Water St in Rockland — about 20-25 minutes from Plymouth center via Route 3.
+My studio is at 83 E Water Street in Rockland — about 20-25 minutes from Plymouth center via Route 3.
 I travel to Plymouth for on-location sessions throughout the year.

 How much does a family portrait session in Plymouth cost?